kosolabs/axum-anyhow/README.md

 async fn handler() -> ApiResult<String> {
     // Any error returned will automatically include the metadata
-    // from the enricher (method, uri, user_agent, timestamp) Ok("Hello!".to_string())
+    // from the middleware (method, uri, user_agent, timestamp) Ok("Hello!".to_string())
 }
 ```